smok-serwis/cassandra/README.md

 You don't need to make your images basing off this one.
+`cassanra.yaml` will be set as you set particular environment variables.
 Just set envs as needed.
-See [entrypoint.py](/entrypoint.py) for details.
+See [Dockerfile](/Dockerfile) for details.

 This exports two volumes -
 one for data (_/var/lib/cassandra_),